alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingstrategy.rst

 The `eIDAS regulation <https://ico.org.uk/for-organisations/guide-to-eidas/what-is-the-eidas-regulation/>`_, coming into force in late 2018, says that European citizens must be able to use their national electronic IDs to access public services provided by another EU member state.

 In practice, this means European citizens will be able to use their national online identity schemes to confirm their identity and access UK government services.
-The JSON you receive from the GOV.UK Verify Hub will look similar for a European identity, but will include:
+The data you receive from the GOV.UK Verify Hub will look similar for a European identity, but will include:

 - name
 - date of birth